 Just like us, aging cats are prone to dental disease.
 Sore teeth and gums are likely to put your puss off of her food.

 This disorder is very common in older cats and is caused by an overactive thyroid gland.
 Symptoms usually include increased appetite, sometimes with vomiting, along with weight loss.

-Also often seen in aging cats, diabetes can have similar symptoms to hyperthyroidism such as increased appetite and weight loss.
+Also often seen in aging cats, diabetes can have symptoms similar to hyperthyroidism, such as increased appetite and weight loss.
 Increased thirst and urination are also commonly seen.

 Sadly, cancer and tumors are the number one cause of fatality in cats.
 If your cat is losing weight, it could be a sign of a gastrointestinal tumor.

-Arthritis and visual impairment
+Arthritis and Visual Impairment

 A senior cat may experience difficulty in actually getting to the food bowl, especially if she is suffering from arthritis or failing sight.